moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +-----------+--------+
 ```

-With using the following types:
+The following types are used:

 | InnerType            | T                      |
 |----------------------|------------------------|